 1939 – The Lee and Mary Blair House II, 3763 Fredonia Drive, Los Angeles CA. B/W photos by Fred Dapprich.
 The house number is sometimes erroneously listed as 3762.
-Sold in 1955 to second owner WIlliam M. Taylor.
+Sold in 1955 to second owner William M. Taylor.
 Includes a funicular to move items up the hill.
 Bottom photo by Scott Santoro.
 Sold in 2011 to Cathy Lynn Fenchel, Trustee.
 For sale in 2017.

-1939 – The Fred and Jacqueline Harris House, 410 North Avenue 64, Pasadena CA. The lot overlooks what had been the ninth green of what was then the Annandale Golf Club.
+1939 - The Fred and Jacqueline Harris House, 410 North Avenue 64, Pasadena CA. The lot overlooks what had been the ninth green of what was then the Annandale Golf Club.
 The views were beautiful of the Sierra Madre mountains, and Mount Wilson.
-According to their daughter Noelle Harris Murphy, Mrs. Harris while pregnant found Harwell’s work in Architectural Digest and went to talk to him, hiring him for an obscene (for those days) amount of money.
-Eventually, Mrs. Harris gave control of the house to Citizens Bank and they sold it in 1990 to the Chan Lily Family Trust.
+According to their daughter Noelle Harris Murphy, the pregnant Mrs. Harris found Harwell’s work in Architectural Digest and went to talk to him, hiring him for an "obscene amount" of money.
+There are 27 french doors even though the house is only 1700 sf.
+Sold in 2001 to Robert and Dominique Manning.

 1939 – The J. E. Powers House, 5160 La Canada Boulevard, La Canada CA. Sold to Otto Hermle.
 Sold in 2003 to Craig R. Bockman.
 Sold in 2008 to Jeffery and Karmen Parks.
-Photos by Fred Dapprich.
+B/W photos by Fred Dapprich.

 1939 - The Byron Pumphrey House, 615 Kingman Avenue, Santa Monica CA. Sold to Cathy L. Crosby.
 Sold several times.
-Sold to Christopher E. Beach in 2003.
+Sold to Christopher E. Beach in 2002.
 Restored by architect Michael Folonis.
 Sold in 2013 to Matthew Walsworth and Lori Michener.
 Small photos from Harris' slide collection.

 1939 - The Edwin (Stan) Hawk House, 2421 Silver Ridge Avenue, in the Silver Lake area of Los Angeles CA. Sold in the 1960's to Edith Liu.
 Sold in 2001 to Wendy Bleiman, still owner as of 2015.
 B/W photos by Fred Dapprich.
 Small photos from Harris' slide collection.

 1939 – The Theodore Blau Residence, 933 North Lucile Avenue, Los Angeles CA.

 1940 – The John Adams Comstock Cabin, 1373 Crest Road, Del Mar CA. Has been greatly expanded.
 At some point a guest house was added.
 Sold in 1996 to Steve and Debbie Timmons.
 Sold in 2014 to the John Musser Trust.